lccc-project/lccc/docs/xlang/exprs/inline-asm.md

 7. An output operand has both a constraint name and a type.
 The constraint indicates the location the corresponding value can be located at, and the type gives the type of that value.
 Additionally, an output may specify the `late` qualifier.
 If this qualifier is given, then the implementation may assume that the constraint is only modified to produce the specified output after all inputs are read by the assembly expression.
 8. A program that specifies an unparenthesised output constraint with the name `late` given as an identifier is ill-formed.
 The identifier `late` given in an output constraint is the `late` specifier, rather than a constraint name.
+9. The special constraint `_` may be specified as a literal identifier for any output if the `noexit` option is specified.
+If any output is specified with this constraint, then all outputs must also use the same constraint.
+If either of the two requirements are violated, the program is ill-formed.
+If the `_` constraint is specified as a `string-literal-without-escapes`, the program is ill-formed.

 ### Assembly String